 TMF offers multiple options for blow molding depending on the application you are looking for, whether it be high quality, high volume, or both.
 TMF has manufactured crystal clear blow molded items that have the appearance of glass with our injection blow molding process and also produces well over a million extrusion stretch blow molded vessels that are high volume, functional items.

-A parison is injection molded that will have the overall part weight of the finished blow molded part.
+With injection blow molding, a parison is injection molded that will have the overall part weight of the finished blow molded part.
 This parison looks like a test tube with thick walls.
 This parison is then brought into a reheat blow molding machine.
-The preform is heated above the glass transition temperature, then high pressure air is blown into the vessel until the outter walls of the parison are formed against the metal blow mold.
-Blow molding can achieve shapes like water bottles, 2 Liter bottles, spice containers, shampoo bottles, contoured walled beer glasses, milk jugs and many more.
-Having injection molding and blow molding in the same facility really opens up our opportunities as we can provide a complete finished good for our customers and not just a portion of the components.
+The preform is heated above the glass transition temperature, then high-pressure air is blown into the vessel until the outer walls of the parison are formed against the metal blow mold.
+Blow molding can achieve shapes like water bottles, 2 Liter bottles, spice containers, shampoo bottles, contoured walled beer glasses, milk jugs, and many more.